 German Shepherds are known for being intelligent, obedient dogs which is part of the reason they’re often used as K9 unit dogs by police squads.
+You may be surprised that German Shepherds can also be affectionate.

 Are German Shepherds very affectionate?